Westdrive-Workgroup/LoopAR-public/README.md

 -you can download the standalone non VR version [here](https://drive.google.com/file/d/1bBagKateS1WYV0HRvFxZbwWId148Rayk/view?usp=sharing)

 ## Build prepration
-in the following section, it is explained how you can clone and improt the project for build and developement inside Unity environment.
+in the following section, it is explained how you can clone and import the project for build and developement inside Unity environments.
 ### Step one: Preparing Unity
-please [download](https://unity3d.com/get-unity/download) the corresponding version Unity and install it on your machine.
+please [download](https://unity3d.com/unity/beta/2019.3.0f3) the corresponding version Unity and install it on your machine.
 It is highly recommended to download and install Unity through [Unity Hub](https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe?_ga=2.187579435.2096600450.1550663193-640931691.1544444769).
 It is easier to manage various installations of Unity when using Unity Hub.
 You can find more information on Unity Hub [here](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html).

--Download and install relavant requirment depending on VR or Non VR version of the project
+-Download and install relevant requirement depending on VR or Non VR version of the project

 #### notice:

 > Please always make sure you are using the unity version mentioned here to ensure correct build and functionality of Westdrive.

 ### Step two: cloning the project
 First make sure you have installed a git client on you machine.
 If you need one you can find many of them online.
-Alternatively you can just [download](https://desktop.github.com/) and install official Github client for Microsot Windows.
+Alternatively you can just [download](https://desktop.github.com/) and install the official Github client for Microsot Windows.
-> if you just want to use Project westdrive you can alternatively dowload the project as an archive file (see below), however to contribute to the project or make your own forks you will need a Github [account](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).
+> if you just want to use Project Westdrive you can alternatively dowload the project as an archive file (see below), however to contribute to the project or make your own forks you will need a Github [account](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).

+## Tutorials
+To help you download, prepare and use the Westdrive project we created a few tutorial videos in which you get lead through the beginning steps.

+### How to [Unity](https://linkfollows.com) the World
+### How to [Clone](https://linkfollows.com) the Reaper
+### How to use the [Environment](https://drive.google.com/file/d/1GVVI5w5Kcz7SV_80ShdorcNvxPKGKMda/view?usp=sharing) and whats already there
+### How to build a murder Scene [(Critical Traffic Event)](https://drive.google.com/file/d/1EoLdt2e097qRCqoIhpoXDDeCZnLinDkC/view?usp=sharing)

 ## Third party assets
-in the following secion all used assets with their links in the unity asset sote, with their corresponding functionality is listed.
+in the following secion all used assets with their links in the unity asset store, with their corresponding functionality are listed.

 ## Important note:

-> After our communication with creators of some paied third party assets, they have gave us permission to share those assets for **Academic purposes** only in limited numbers.
-If you want to have access to those assets please write us an email with the name of your institution and project overview so we can add you to LoopAR private repository.
+> After our communication with creators of some payed third party assets, they have given us permission to share those assets for **Academic purposes** only in limited numbers.
+If you want to have access to those assets please write us an e-mail with the name of your institution and project overview so we can add you to LoopAR private repository.
 The following 3rd party assets has been removed from our public repository.
 - EasyRoads Version 3.0

 #### note:

-> Assets are separeted in taged with paid and free, and also essential or optional.
+> Assets are separeted in tags with paid and free, and also essential or optional.

 #### note: